timebetov/iOS_Delphin_Player_MVP/README.md

 ## I used MVP pattern...
 > Firstly, If you want to test my app, go ahead to /model/Song.swift and add your songs to "mockSongs" array.
-> Secondly, go on to folder /Supporting Files/ and paste here your song files and your images of album to show in the centre of screen to /Assets.xcassets...
+> Secondly, go on to folder /Supporting Files/ and paste here your song files and your images of album to show in the centre of screen into /Assets.xcassets...

 ### In this application I had deal with following stuffs:
 1. CALayer